 Here are a couple articles on other types of cuttings:

 This year's new growth is starting to develop woody tissue at the base, hardening in preparation for winter; to be strong enough to carry next year's new growth.
-At this moment the tips of these shots are still bendable and nimble but can no longer be described as softwood.
+At this moment, the tips of these shots are still nimble but can no longer be described as softwood.
 Until the whole shoot has hardened, it can be described as being semi-ripe.